DrQuantum101/GSUP-File-Downloader/README.md

 - Checks directories for validating file & folder names.
 - Translates non-English titles to English.
 - Cleans up temporary directories after execution.
-- Creates a Details.txt file next to the download for information retention.
+- Creates a `Details.txt` file next to the download for information retention.

 ## Prerequisites

 - Python 3.x
 - Chrome WebDriver (make sure it's in your PATH)
+- All libraries in requirements.txt

 ## Installation